awslabs/time-addressable-media-store/README.md

 sam delete
 ```

-> **After using `sam delete` the S3 Bucket, DynamoDB table(s) and Neptune Database will still need to be deleted manually via the AWS Console if you do not want to retain the data.**
+> **After using `sam delete` the S3 Bucket and DynamoDB table(s) will still need to be deleted manually via the AWS Console if you do not want to retain the data.**

 ## Security